-Also called lateral epicondylitis, tennis elbow is a painful condition.
-It occurs when the tendons on the lateral side (the thumb side) of your elbow become injured and inflamed.
-This can happen due to sports activity (such as playing tennis or other racquet sports) or from repetitive motion.
+Also called lateral epicondylitis, tennis elbow is a painful condition that occurs when the tendons on the outside (lateral side) of your elbow become injured and inflamed.